francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/Next Episode.md

+How long as it been?
+You cannot say.
+Centuries, they tell you, but you never tire, your mind sharp as always with knowledge and cleverness but empty of memories.
+You have been at this puzzle for days, or weeks, or maybe it's also been centuries.
+This puzzle is much like the others: a black box, unknown, but it has a simple solution.
+It must.

+But over the past few weeks, a different puzzle has tugged at you, one without a simple solution.
+And your heart, a pile of blackened ash, you feel it forming anew: not literally or materially but maybe somehow in the ether.
+Maybe.
+You were never much for metaphysics.
+You really only trusted the things you could touch and see.
+But you can touch and see them.
+Their furry and scaly and fleshy faces smiling at you, laughing with you.
+It seems to do something.

+Even though you can't feel the box or the key in your skinless hands, your mind sharpens and you understand.
+You follow the pattern from the diagram: the seven keys with different numbered teeth, turning in the lock one after the other, until at last the box comes apart, the puzzle reveals itself in a blinding white light.

+The box falls to the floor.
+Natalya, you awaken on a ship that is familiar to you, yet strange.
+You look at your hands and they are skin once more, and you touch your face and you are back.

+The memories all rush back and you feel a pain in your head, a stabbing headache, as you think about the puzzle, the one without the simple solution: What to do about Aramestes?

+Roll a wisdom save.

 the heroes must decide between killing the demonic presence who will be pathetic "please just free me, i will leave the demiplane, if you free me from these bonds i can regenerate my power in an instant and planeshift away forever, i swear it; they are just sapping my power; (if you kill me in this weakened state, i will not be able to survive--but he wouldnt tell them this necessarily) "